-(3) A customs broker may apply on behalf of an exporter referred to in subrule (1) for certification of information on a GSP form as contemplated in that subrule, provided the customs broker is authorised in the clearing instructions to do so.
+(2) A customs broker authorised in the exporter's clearance instructions to do so, or the exporter's registered agent if the exporter is a non-local exporter, may apply on behalf of an exporter in terms of subrule (1) for certification of information on a GSP form as contemplated in that subrule.

-(4) An application for certification must be submitted before the goods are exported from the Republic, subject to rule 9.23.
+(3) An application for certification must be submitted before the goods are exported from the Republic, subject to rule 9.21.

-(5) An application for certification in terms of subrule (1) must be supported by -
+(4) An application for certification in terms of subrule (1) must be supported by -

-- (a) documentary evidence that the goods originated in the Republic within the meaning of the applicable rules of origin;87 - (b) the invoice or other commercial document issued by the producer, supplier, exporter or other competent person in respect of the goods; - (c) the bill of lading, air waybill or other transport document applicable to the goods; - (d) documents evidencing the originating status of the goods to be exported, including, as may be applicable - - accounts or internal bookkeeping records and any other documents providing direct evidence of working or processing of materials carried out by the exporter or producer to obtain those goods;
+- (a) documentary evidence that the goods originated in the Republic within the meaning of the applicable rules of origin;78 - (b) the invoice or other commercial document issued by the producer, supplier, exporter or other competent person in respect of the goods; - (c) the bill of lading, air waybill or other transport document applicable to the goods; - (d) documents evidencing the originating status of the goods to be exported, including, as may be applicable -

-87 See section 167(4) of the Customs Duty Act.
+78 See section 167(4) of the Customs Duty Act.

-- (ii) clearance declarations, invoices and other documents proving the originating status of materials used in the production of those goods; - (iii) documents proving the identity of materials used in the production of those goods and containing sufficient particulars to determine their tariff headings; - (iv) documents proving the value of materials used and the value they added to those goods; and - (v) costing records showing the calculation of the ex-works price as defined in the relevant GSP.
+- accounts or internal bookkeeping records and any other documents providing direct evidence of working or processing of materials carried out by the exporter or producer to obtain those goods; - (ii) clearance declarations, invoices and other documents proving the originating status of materials used in the production of those goods; - (iii) documents proving the identity of materials used in the production of those goods and containing sufficient particulars to determine their tariff headings; - (iv) documents proving the value of materials used and the value they added to those goods; and - (v) costing records showing the calculation of the ex-works cost as defined in the relevant GSP; - (e) the relevant GSP form obtained from the customs authority in terms of rule 9.19, filled in by the exporter to the extent possible before clearance of the goods; - (f) if the exporter is not the producer of the goods, a declaration of origin by the producer complying with the relevant GSP or, if not required by the GSP, complying with rule 8.7(1) to the extent possible before clearance of the goods; and - (g) if the goods are to be exported to the United States of America and those goods consist of textiles or clothing for which a visa is required in terms of AGOA, the invoice or other commercial document issued by the producer, supplier, exporter or other competent person in connection with those textiles or clothing.